htorodriguez/comsol_ML/README.md

 * Robustness analysis to estimate the 6-sigma ranges of the output distributions.

 * Find pareto frontier for cost against performance.

+* Confirm the result on the orginal model